4amstars/4amstars/README.md

 Oh, and spare me the “code of conduct” nonsense for languages.
 It’s not a kindergarten class—grown-ups should have enough sense to act right.
 Some folks just get a kick out of controlling others, slapping pointless rules on a language to flex their virtue.
 Lame.

-So, quick wrap: Rust rules for now, Zig’s got potential, and AI codes my Rust and Zig repos.
+So, quick wrap: Rust rules for now, Zig’s got potential, and AI codes all my Rust and Zig stuff.